-In the current article, the effect of QI scrambling on bound entangled states is discussed.
-Although QI scrambling has already been studied in different qubit and qutrit systems and discussed the effect of QI scrambling on the respective considered systems.
-However, according to the best of my knowledge, studying QI scrambling in different bound entangled states is missing in the literature.
+In the current article, the effect of QI scrambling on bound entangled states is cultivated.
+Although QI scrambling has already been studied in different qubit and qutrit systems and discussed the offshoot of QI scrambling on the respective considered systems.
+To the best of my knowledge, studying QI scrambling in different bound entangled states is lacking in the literature.
 This study is conducted on four $3\times3$ dimensional bipartite bound entangled quantum states provided by Bennett \textit{et al.}, Jurkowski \textit{et al.}, and Horodecki \textit{et al.} \cite{bs, js,hs1,hs2}.
-During the study OTOC has been applied to find the effect of QI scrambling on the bound entangled quantum states, negativity has been employed for quantifying and measuring the free entanglement of the states, and the CCNR criterion has been selected to detect the bound entanglement of the state.
+During the study, OTOC is applied to find the effect of QI scrambling on the bound entangled quantum states, negativity is employed for quantifying and measuring the free entanglement of the states, and the CCNR criterion is selected to detect the bound entanglement of the state.

-This article is sketched as follows.
+This article is planned as follows.
 In section 2, OTOC and its role in QI scrambling, negativity, and CCNR criterion has been discussed.
 Section 3 dealt with the brief details of four chosen bound entangled states.
-In the different subsections of section 4, the effect of QI scrambling on different bound entangled quantum states has been studied.
+In the different subsections of section 4, the effect of QI scrambling on bound entangled quantum states has been studied.
 The last section contains the conclusion of the study of this article.